lammypi/UX-Diagram-Agent/README.md

 ## The Pitch

 **Problem**: UX designers and researchers often have to manually translate task descriptions into flow diagrams using tools like Mermaid or Miro.
 As the previous sentence implies, sometimes these tools are used in traditional tool ecosystems.
-Other times, they are used in AI-supported tool ecosystems (example: Lovable --> Builder.io --> Figma) where it's critical to the efficiency and quality of the project to have at least a loosely defined task flow.
+Other times, they are used in AI-supported tool ecosystems (example: Lovable --> Builder.io --> Figma) where it's critical to the efficiency and quality of the project to have at least a loosely defined task flow before using tools.
 Regardless of the type of tool ecosystem a UXer works within, creating task flows can be tedious, time-consuming, and occasionally inconsistent.

 **Solution**: An LLM-powered UX Task Flow Builder that does the steps outlined below.
 - Receives a natural language description of a UX task or flow.